Pushpa 2: The Rule: Plot

-Meanwhile, Srivalli discovers she is pregnant, and Pushpa celebrates.
-However, tragedy strikes when his niece, Kaveri, is assaulted during the Jathara festival by Bugga Reddy and his gang.
-Pushpa beats them up, humiliates them, and sents them back.
-Shekhawat eventually obtains permission and manages to track the consignment to Rameswaram as he had spied on Jakka Reddy but fails to capture it before it crosses the Indian-Sri Lankan border.
-However, Hameed's gang is caught by the police and while fleeing, Hameed's car rolls over, in which Jakka Reddy is killed and Hameed is gravely injured.
-Shekhawat gets to know from him that the sandalwood was going to Japan and Pushpa was going to get the money through hawala.
-Hameed was the only one who knew the name of the Japanese broker, who would ensure the money would be delivered to Pushpa, but before telling him the name of the broker, he is killed by Shekhawat.
+Meanwhile, Srivalli discovers that she is pregnant, delighting Pushpa.
+His happiness is disrupted when his niece, Kaveri, is assaulted during the Jathara festival by Bugga Reddy and his gang.
+Pushpa defeats and humiliates them.
+Shekhawat eventually traces the consignment to Rameswaram by spying on Jakka Reddy, but fails to intercept it before it crosses into Sri Lanka.
+Hameed's gang is subsequently pursued by police; Hameed's car rolls over, killing Jakka Reddy and seriously injuring Hameed.
+Hameed tells Shekhawat that the sandalwood is destined for Japan and that Pushpa will receive payment through hawala.
+Before Hameed can reveal the Japanese broker's identity, Shekhawat kills him, severing the link between Pushpa, the consignment and Japan.